staf711/oscd_thehive_PaloAltoNGFW/PaloAltoNGFW_block_external_domain/README.md

 # ToDo

-to work, you need to create Address_Group in PaloAltoNGFW and create security polites and name them in  "name_external_Address_Group_for_domain". https://docs.paloaltonetworks.com/pan-os/8-1/pan-os-web-interface-help/monitor/monitor-block-ip-list
+to work, you need to create Address_Group in PaloAltoNGFW and create security polites and name them in  "name_external_Address_Group". https://docs.paloaltonetworks.com/pan-os/8-1/pan-os-web-interface-help/monitor/monitor-block-ip-list

 principle of operation: